JosephFoley89/SmallBusinessSuite/README.md

 ### What to Expect
 The SmallBusinessSuite application will create the necessary files and directories associated with them (.json config file, .dotx MS word template, and SQLite database file and its tables) upon launch.
 Once invoicing has begun, a sub-folder will be created in the previously created directory (C:\SmallBusinessSuite\Invoices\[client-name]\invoice-file.docx).

+This application is intended to be simple in nature.
+As a result, many data models are missing properties that one would expect, i.e. an employee's hire date or HR actions.
+Reporting functionality in this software is also limited as a result.

 ### Features
 #### Create, Read, Update, Delete
 - Employee records